What is the main source of law authorising this entity form?

 Governing document(s)

 A Pty Ltd Company is governed by the Corporations Act.
-A Pty Ltd Company may (but is not obliged) to adopt a constitution which can override certain (but not all) provisions in the Corporations Act.
+A Pty Ltd Company may (but is not obliged) to adopt a constitution that can override certain (but not all) provisions in the Corporations Act.

 Liability of incorporators / shareholders

-Shareholders are not liable for the debts and liabilities of a Pty Ltd Company and are only liable for the paid up capital amount of their shares.
+Shareholders are not liable for the debts and liabilities of a Pty Ltd Company and are only liable for the paid-up capital amount of their shares.

 (Governing) bodies